Lately, I’ve had a few readers ask me, “What is Atkins 72?” Since

 What Makes Atkins 72 Different?

-goodies as ham, spareribs, corned beef, and lobster with butter sauce, the
+Although Dr. Atkins recommended such forbidden goodies as ham, spareribs, corned beef, and lobster with butter sauce, the approach was extremely personal.

 Dr. Atkins didn’t believe that dieting should be a hardship.

-almost effortless weight loss.
-He didn’t want to be hungry, and he didn’t want
+He didn’t want to be hungry.

-to feel deprived.
-He wanted eating to be a pleasure because he knew that if you
+He wanted eating to be a pleasure because he knew that if you enjoyed what you were eating, then you would be more likely to stick with it.

-enjoyed what you were eating, then you’d be more likely to stick with it.
+He wanted eating to be a pleasure because he knew that if you enjoyed what you were eating, then you would be more likely to stick with it.

 The first week of Atkins 72 is basically carbohydrate free,

-salads are more like window dressings because they’re limited to a total of
+However, those salads are more like window dressings because you are limited to a total of less than 2 cups of loosely packed salad per day.

-less than 2 cups of loosely packed salad per day.
+However, those salads are more like window dressings because you are limited to a total of less than 2 cups of loosely packed salad per day.

-you back to the very foundation of what a low-carb diet was meant to be and do.
+But, it also takes you back to the very foundation of what a low-carb diet was meant to be and do.

-Although the first week may feel rough if you’re used to eating tons of carbs
+Although the first week may feel rough if you are used to eating tons of carbs or vegetables, an Atkins 72 Induction only lasts for 7 days.
+That’s all the time you need to get into ketosis.

 After that, Dr. Atkins recommends you begin to fine-tune

 your diet to fit your individual tastes and lifestyle.
-Carbohydrate additions

-are interchangeable and flexible.
-Although he later designed a carbohydrate
+Carbohydrate additions are interchangeable from week-to-week and extremely flexible.
+Although he later designed a carbohydrate ladder, in the 1970s there was no such restriction.

 “I don’t impose that rigidity on my private patients, so why